Advertiser's Disclosure

 • Worker’s compensation

-Not covered here include less common exemptions such as illness benefits, firefighter pensions, retirements involving stock.
+Not covered here include less common exemptions such as illness benefits, firefighter pensions, and retirement involving stock.
 However, we encourage you to research the official Texas legal text for more information.

 Alternatives When You’re At Risk From Texas Exemptions

-You may have too much equity in a belonging, which makes you consider other options.
+You may have too much equity in a belonging, prompting you to consider other options.
 For example, let’s say you own a boat outright that is valued at $100,000.
 With the wildcard exemption in Texas, you may be at risk of losing that vehicle.

-There’s an opportunity to still do the Chapter 7 bankruptcy, but the trustee may liquidate the boat to pay off some of the creditors.
+There’s still an opportunity to file Chapter 7 bankruptcy, but the trustee may liquidate the boat to pay some creditors.
 You have a couple more prominent options:

 Chapter 13 Bankruptcy